BigSoftVideo/DOTE/glossary.md

 ### Speaker-id <a id='id'></a>

-Every line in the Transcript that has a speaker, including translation and interlinear gloss [subtiers](#subtier), requires a unique [Speaker-id in the initial column](transcript.md#id).
+Every line in the Transcript that has a speaker, including translation and interlinear gloss [Subtier Types](#subtier), requires a unique [Speaker-id in the initial column](transcript.md#id).
 Also, every action subtier requires a unique Speaker-id in order to determine the participant/actant that does the action in question.
 The Speaker-id can be of a reasonable length from 1 character to 20 characters.
-The Speaker-id should use letters and numbers (alphanumeric); it should avoid special symbols and punctuation.
+The Speaker-id should only contain letters and numbers (alphanumeric); it should avoid special symbols and punctuation.

 ### Subtier Type <a id='subtier'></a>